wolfjazz/fixed-point-math/doc/Documentation.md

 - `base_t`: Refers to the underlying integral type that holds the scaled value.
 Within the `Q` class, the scaled value, which represents the fixed-point number, is declared as a private member.
 This value is the only element that is stored in runtime memory for the `Q` instance.
 - `realMin` and `realMax`: These specify the minimum and maximum values of the real value range that `Q` can represent, effectively setting the bounds for compile-time computation.
 - `ovfBx`: Dictates the overflow behavior for operations that exceed the designated value range.
-The default overflow behavior is `Ovf::forbidden`, which means the code will not compile if a potential overflow scenario is detected.
+The default overflow behavior is `Ovf::error`, which means the code will not compile if a potential overflow scenario is detected.
 This is particularly common when a conversion from a wider to a narrower real value range is attempted, safeguarding against inadvertent data loss or corruption.

 ### Construction

 The `Q` class can be instantiated using various integral types and scaling factors to fit specific application requirements.
 Here are some examples of how `Q` types can be defined:

 - `Q<int8_t, 4, -10., 10.>` represents a `Q8.4` fixed-point type, covering a real value range from -10 to +10.
-The default overflow behavior is set to `Ovf::forbidden`, meaning any operation leading to overflow will not compile.
+The default overflow behavior is set to `Ovf::error`, meaning any operation leading to overflow will not compile.
 - `Q<uint32_t, 12, 0., 1000., Ovf::clamp>` defines a `UQ32.12` fixed-point type with a real value range from 0 to 1000.
 Overflow behavior is set to `Ovf::clamp`, meaning values that exceed the range are adjusted to the nearest boundary.
-- `Q<in16_t, 8>` defines a `Q16.8` fixed-point type that uses `Ovf::forbidden` as the default overflow behavior and the largest possible **symmetric** value range.
+- `Q<in16_t, 8>` defines a `Q16.8` fixed-point type that uses `Ovf::error` as the default overflow behavior and the largest possible **symmetric** value range.
 This symmetric range excludes `INT16_MIN` as scaled value to avoid issues such as overflow when taking the absolute value.

 `Q` cannot be constructed directly from floating-point values to maintain type safety and prevent inadvertent data loss or misinterpretations at runtime.
 Instead, `Q` provides static constructor methods to create instances from real values, ensuring conversions are explicit and controlled: